EricZinda/Perplexity/docs/pxHowTo/pxHowTo082State.md

 An `Actor` has a `person` property that indicates what pronoun role it plays: 1 means "first person pronoun" like "I" or "me", 2 means second person pronoun, which is always "the computer" in this system, etc. It also has a `FileSystem` member so it can find its "current directory".
 Finally, it has the `all_locations()` method so we can find out where the `Actor` is.

 ## FileSystemState
 The last step is to create a new `State` object that uses the `FileSystem` object that we'll actually use in the samples.
 We need to derive this from the Perplexity `State` object so that it can be used in the system, and we need to implement the `State.all_individuals()` method so that `thing(x)` will work.
-Note that all individuals returns both actors and file system objects since they are all the objects in the system.
+Note that all individuals needs to return both actors and file system objects since they are all the objects in the system.

 ~~~
 class FileSystemState(State):